liemchao/gitcoursera/README.md

 **_JavaScript (JS)_** has increased in popularity in recent years and has been the leading programming language for last ten years and is the most used programming language on GitHub.

-This challenge is easy to read, written in conversational English, engaging, motivating and at the same time, it is very demanding.
-You need to allocate much time to finish this challenge.
-If you are a visual learner, you may get the video lesson on <a href="https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw"> Washera</a> YouTube channel.
-Subscribe the channel, comment and ask questions on YouTube vides and be proactive, the author will eventually notice you.

-The author likes to hear your opinion about the challenge, share the author by expressing your thoughts about the 30DaysOfJavaScript challenge.
-You can leave your testimonial on this [link](https://testimonial-vdzd.onrender.com//)

 ## Requirements

 No prior knowledge of programming is required to follow this challenge.
 You need only: